 There are many different types of fostering that can have a great impact on the lives of children.
-We require a range of foster carers able to offer differing types of placements.
+We require a range of foster parents able to offer differing types of placements.
 Our agency receives referrals for children from birth to 18 years of age, from a range of different social, ethnic and religious backgrounds.
 Children who need a foster placement sometimes need to be placed together with their siblings, or have additional needs which mean they need to be placed separately.
 There are also children who have specific health or learning disabilities.

 There are many types of foster care and during the assessment process we will discuss with you the fostering which best suits you and your family.